All Stars, under 9s and under 11s train on Friday evenings at 6.00 pm.

 Go to ‘Awards since 1993 and pictures of prize winners’ below to see details of the curtailed 2020 awards presentation.
 Also coaches reports can be seen under ‘Review of 2020’.

 JUNIOR COACHING AT NEWDIGATE

-The junior boys and girls meet on Friday evenings at 6.00 pm for coaching.
-In 2021 we have entered teams in the Surrey Junior Cricket Championship at under 9, 11, 1, 13 &15 age levelsand the Surrey Trust Development League.
-We will be hosting the Dorking Schools’ Kwik Cricket competitions for boys and girls, but unfortunately they were cancelled due to Covid restrictions.
+The junior boys and girls meet on Monday and Friday evenings at 6.00 pm for coaching.
+In 2021 we have entered teams in the Surrey Junior Cricket Championship at under 9, 11, 13 & 15 age levels and the Surrey Trust Development League.
+We were scheduled to host the Dorking Schools’ Kwik Cricket competitions for boys and girls, but unfortunately they were cancelled due to Covid restrictions.
 The All Stars scheme has been a great success.
 In 2019 nationally 2212 clubs took part and 67,000 youngsters participated!